 No matter how safe the chair is built, if strapping in gets tricky, you might find yourself cutting corners for convenience.
 Because harnesses are so important, Dr. Lee recommends they be easy to use, too.
 “If the latches are tricky to buckle in, or if the tray is difficult to get in and out — you’ll be less likely to use it safely every time.”
 So we set our two-year-old tester into each of the chairs, adjusted the straps, and buckled her in.
 Most we tried were tight enough to secure a Houdini baby, but not so frustrating that you’d skip a strap in a rush.
 The Peg Perego Siesta, however, looped its straps through the plastic buckles so many times, it made loosening and tightening them feel like untying a Gordian knot.
 The OXO Tot Sprout stood out for its simple push-and-click to release and its thickly woven straps, which were smooth in adjustment.

 High chairs are inherently messy — part of their purpose is to prevent the tarnishing of a dining table.
-Crumbs can fall to crevices and moist consumables can smear, so we favored chairs that wouldn't need a deep clean after every meal.
+Crumbs can fall to crevices and moist consumables can smear, so we loved chairs that wouldn't need a deep clean after every meal.
 To tackle all kinds of mess, we crunched up Cheerios and splatted pureed peas onto each of the high chairs.
 We let it all sit and soak, then got to scrubbing.
 Some chairs were ruined forever: The thin white straps of the Fisher-Price SpaceSaver were stained green, and crumbs fell under the cushy seat cover to grind into the fuzzy backing material.
 The Joovy Nook, by comparison, was the easiest chair we had to clean.
 Its faux leather seating made for a quick wipe down of peas and swiping away of Cheerio dust.

 Jilly Blankenship, Pediatric Nurse and Lactation Consultant, advises, “If you go for a cushioned high chair, pick one with fabric that’s easy to wipe down.
 Some cushions are machine washable, and you may think that’s a great idea, but remember your baby will eventually be eating three meals per day plus snacks in the high chair.
 You’d never be able to keep up with machine washing all the time.”

-You’ll be removing the tray a lot on a high chair, and it’s important you can do that without having to juggle the food you're holding.
+You’ll be removing the tray a lot on a high chair, and it’s important you can do so without having to juggle the food you're holding.
 Some of our favorites, like the Graco Blossom and the OXO Tot Sprout, had a one-handed release latch located under the center of the tray that made removing the tray a breeze.
 The BabyBjörn, in contrast, doesn’t boast a fully removable tray (only the tray insert is removable).
 Instead, you push and twist on a dial under the tray — a tough motion to get the hang of, and only useful for flattening the tray up or down.
-Storage was its only benefit, as flattening the tray ultimately made it more difficult to get a baby in or out of the seat.
+Storage was its only benefit, as flattening the tray ultimately made it more difficult to get our tester in or out of the seat.

 As far as maneuverability, we found that lockable wheels, foldability, and ergonomic handles were huge boons when trying to navigate a chair around a kitchen.
 The Peg Perego Siesta has wheels, but the lack of a swivel on the front wheels meant that we were charging the chair into walls and bumping into corners.
 The Graco Simple Switch, while wheel-less, was the easiest chair to carry around because it has large handles on either side of the chair base, and its legs are narrow enough that they don’t stab your shins as you walk with it.